Ritwika06/Fifa2020-analysis/README.md

-I  analysed of players in Fifa 2020 using Jupyter Notebook!
+I  analysed players in Fifa 2020 using Jupyter Notebook!